-We have audited the financial statements of GlobalCapital Life Insurance Limited (the "Company"), set on pages 5 to 68, which comprise the statement of financial position as at 31 December 2019, and the statement of comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of LifeStar Insurance Limited (formerly GlobalCapital Life Insurance Limited) (the "Company") set out on pages 5 to 68, which comprise the statement of financial position as at 31 December 2020, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Company as at 31 December 2019, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the EU ("IFRS"), the Companies Act, Cap.
-386 of the Laws of Malta (the "Companies Act") and the Insurance Business Act, Cap.
-403 of the Laws of Malta (the "Insurance Business Act").
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Company as at 31 December 2020, and of its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union (EU), and have been properly prepared in accordance with the requirements of the Companies Act, Cap.
+386 (the "Act") and the Insurance Business Act, 1998, Cap.
+403 (the "Insurance Business Act").